gdeol4/Geosegmentation_model/README.md

 # Modeling the data

-Running the first regression iteration results in the following coeffiecents and p-values:
+Running the first regression iteration results in the following coefficients and p-values:

 | variables       | coefficients | p-values   |     |
 |-----------------|--------------|------------|-----|